 - These rocks are characterized by joints of different sizes.

-- usually, the sedimentary rocks are porous and permeable.
+- usually, these rocks are porous and permeable.

 - The rocks contain fossils.